thisissoon/angular-image-loader/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

-A simple progressive/responsive/lazy loading image library for [Angular (2/4+)][angular] that detects browser size and loads the appropriate only when the element is in view.
+A simple progressive/responsive/lazy loading image library for [Angular (2/4+)][angular] that detects browser size and loads the appropriate image only when the element is in view.
 Classes are attributed and events emited on image loads.
 This package requires [angular-inviewport][angular-inviewport].

 <img src="https://raw.githubusercontent.com/thisissoon/angular-image-loader/master/src/assets/example.gif" alt="example">